UKCloud/documentation/articles/vmware/vmw-sco-byof.md

 - Customers are responsible for sourcing their own licensing arrangement with the 3rd party firewall provider.

 - Customers are responsible for installing and configuring the firewall device.
-Guidance on how this might be done can be found in the [*Bring your own firewall to UKCloud Blueprint*](https://ukcloud.com/app/uploads/2021/02/ukc-gen-310-bring-your-own-firewall-blueprint.pdf).

 - UKCloud do not offer any support of customer installed firewall replacements.
 This includes but is not limited to install, configuration and troubleshooting issues.